MicrosoftDocs/sql-docs/docs/big-data-cluster/deploy-get-started.md

 ## Deploy a big data cluster

-After configuring Kubernetes, you deploy a big data cluster with the `mssqlctl bdc create` command.
+After configuring Kubernetes, you deploy a big data cluster with the `azdata bdc create` command.
 When deploying, you can take several different approaches.

-- If you are deploying to a dev-test environment, you can choose to use one of the [default configurations](deployment-guidance.md#deploy) provided by **mssqlctl**.
+- If you are deploying to a dev-test environment, you can choose to use one of the [default configurations](deployment-guidance.md#deploy) provided by **azdata**.

 - To customize your deployment, you can create and use your own [deployment configuration files](deployment-guidance.md#configfile).